trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ### 3. Create an SSL certificate

 - When running the MSIX file, Windows will check for the digital signature of the file to ensure it is legitimate and has not been tampered with.
 If you were to create an MSIX file without signing it, Windows will throw an error to you rejecting the installation process.
 - Threat actors will buy or use stolen certificates in order to create legitimately signed files.
-For this example, we will work with our own self signed certificate, which we will install the corresponding public key on the target machine in order to bypass the warnings and errors.
+For this example, we will work with our own self-signed certificate, which we will install the corresponding public key on the target machine in order to bypass the warnings and errors.

 1. Create a new self signed certificate